-If the HE TB PPDU carries a Multi-TID A-MPDU that solicits an immediate response from a single STA then the HE AP shall send a Multi-STA BlockAck frame carried in a DL SU PPDU format.
+If the HE TB PPDU carries a Multi-TID A-MPDU that solicits an immediate response from a single STA then the HE AP shall respond with a Multi-STA BlockAck frame [#9887] with the Ack Type field set to 1 and the TID field set to 14 or a Multi-STA BlockAck frame with the Ack Type field set to 0 carried in a DL SU PPDU format.

 If the HE TB PPDU carries Single MPDUs, A-MPDUs, or multi-TID A-MPDUs from more than one STA, or a combination of Single MPDUs from a subset of STAs, A-MPDUs from another subset of STAs, or multi-TID A-MPDUs from another subset of STAs then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in the previous subclauses.